MarshalJoe/FriendlyGhost/README.md

 #### Usage

-Once downloaded, add the sites you'd like to scrape for email addresses in the `links.txt` file, in the format:
+First, add the sites you'd like to scrape for email addresses in the `links.txt` file, in the format:

 ````
 http://www.somewebaddress.com